Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

 \subsection{Evaluation Metrics}

-To evaluate our models we use the test dataset, which contains 60,010 detections.
-We evaluate predictions using four metrics from the xView3-SAR competition, to measure the models' detection and classification performance across the different scenes.
-The metrics are: \begin{enumerate} \item Detection F1-score, evaluating the model's capacity to identify maritime objects across different sea states, geographical areas and SAR acquisition configurations. \item Near-shore F1-score, evaluating the model's detection performance on maritime objects that are within two kilometers from shore (as defined by the zero-point in co-registered bathymetry data), in typically higher vessel density areas. \item Vessel Classification F1-score, evaluating model performance at identifying whether a maritime object is a “vessel” or “fixed infrastructure” (non-vessel).
-This classification is only performed on manual labels with a high or medium confidence score, or that are identified via correlation with AIS. \item Fishing Classification F1-score, evaluating the model's performance in identifying fishing and non-fishing vessels.
+To evaluate our models we use the test dataset, which contains 60,010 detections, and four detection and classification metrics from the xView3-SAR competition: \begin{enumerate} \item Detection F1 score, evaluating identification of maritime objects across different sea states and geographical areas. \item Near-shore F1 score, evaluating detection of maritime objects that are within two kilometers from shore (as defined by the zero-point in co-registered bathymetry data), in typically higher vessel density areas. \item Vessel Classification F1 score, evaluating performance at identifying whether a maritime object is a “vessel” or “fixed infrastructure” (non-vessel).
+This classification is only performed on manual labels with a high or medium confidence score, or that are identified via correlation with AIS. \item Fishing Classification F1 score, evaluating the model's performance in identifying fishing and non-fishing vessels.
 This classification is evaluated with AIS labels. \end{enumerate} This evaluation allows for direct comparison and benchmarking of our model to the models from the top-5 winning entries to the xView3-SAR competition \cite{Paolo2022}.
 The evaluation metrics for these models are reported in the top section of Table \ref{tab:yolo_performance} (blue symbols).
-The trained model weights and code for these models were also made available by competitors, as well as for the competition reference model (Faster R-CNN ResNet50), and are used for comparison with our own model in Fig. \ref{fig:qualitative_results}.
-The competition also provides a vessel length estimation metric which is not used in this work, as our focus is on detection and classification performance, and length prediction is less relevant for our application.
+The trained model weights and code for these models were also made available by competitors, as well as for the competition reference model (Faster R-CNN ResNet50).
+The competition also provides a vessel length estimation metric which is not used in this work, as our focus is on detection and classification performance.